zdravkov/kendo-docs/api/wrappers/jsp/editor.md

 ### stylesheets `java.lang.Object`

 Allows custom stylesheets to be included within the editing area.
+This setting is applicable only when the Editor is initialized from a textarea and a contenteditable iframe is generated.

 #### Example
     <kendo:editor stylesheets="stylesheets">